beeware/rubicon-objc/docs/how-to/memory-management.rst

 Objective-C will then insert a ``release`` call when the Python variable that corresponds to the Objective-C instance is deallocated.

+An exception to this is when you manually ``retain`` an object.
+Rubicon Objective-C will not keep track of such retain calls and you will be responsible to insert appropriate ``release`` calls yourself.

-You will only need to pay attention to reference counting in case of **weak references**.
+You will also need to pay attention to reference counting in case of **weak references**.
 In Objective-C, creating a **weak reference** means that the reference count of the object is not incremented and the object will still be deallocated when no strong references remain.
 Any weak references to the object